-- 19. This Court has subject matter jurisdiction over this action pursuant to 28 U.S.C. § 1331 because it is a civil action arising under the laws of the United States, and pursuant to 29 U.S.C. § 1332(e)(1), conferring jurisdiction over actions brought under Title I of ERISA. - 20.
-This Court has personal jurisdiction over Luxottica U.S. Holdings Corp. because it transacts business in, employs people in, and has significant contacts with this District, and because ERISA provides for nationwide service of process.
-Luxottica U.S. Holdings Corp.'s headquarters is located in Port Washington, NY. - 21.
-This Court has personal jurisdiction over Oakley, Inc. because it transacts business in, employs people in, and has significant contacts with this District, and because ERISA provides for nationwide service of process.
-Based on information and belief, Oakley, Inc. is wholly owned by Luxottica U.S. Holding Corp. and is headquartered in Foothill Ranch, CA.
+- 17. This Court has subject matter jurisdiction over this action pursuant to 28 U.S.C. § 1331 because it is a civil action arising under the laws of the United States, and pursuant to 29 U.S.C. § 1332(e)(1), which provides for federal jurisdiction of actions brought under Title I of ERISA. - 18.
+This Court has personal jurisdiction over Intel Corporation because it transacts business in, employs people, and has significant contacts with this District, and because ERISA provides for nationwide service of process.